Foreskin care and penis care

 The foreskin usually won’t pull back at all at birth, so you can’t see the glans of the penis.
 This is because the underside of the foreskin hasn’t yet separated from the surface of the glans and the opening at the end of the foreskin is too tight.

-During childhood, the foreskin gradually starts to separate from the glans, so children can start to pull it back.
-But even at 10 years, the foreskin often can’t be fully pulled back because the opening at the end is too tight.
+During childhood, the foreskin gradually starts to separate from the glans, so your child can start to pull it back.
+But even at 10 years, your child might not be able to pull back the foreskin fully if its opening is still very tight.

 The foreskin might not fully separate from the glans until after puberty.

-In the years before the foreskin separates fully from the glans, skin cells can build up under the foreskin and form a whitish substance called smegma.
+Skin cells can build up under the foreskin and form a whitish substance called smegma.
 It might cause firm lumps under the foreskin.
-This happens in about 10% of older children.
+Smegma is common and can happen at any age.

-Your child can wash away smegma with water, but it can also be left without problems.
-By puberty, regular showering will clean it away.
+Your child can wash away smegma with water, but they can also leave it.
+Smegma doesn’t cause any problems.
+By puberty, regular showering will clean away smegma.

-It’s typical to see some penis and foreskin play during early childhood.
+It’s typical for boys to play with their penis and foreskin during early childhood.

-Medical experts agree that the risks of circumcision for boys for non-medical reasons outweigh the benefits.
+Circumcision for boys is a surgical operation to remove the foreskin.
+Medical experts agree that the risks of circumcision for non-medical reasons outweigh the benefits.

 Foreskin irritation and inflammation

-Foreskins can get caught in hastily pulled up zips.
+Foreskins can get caught in hastily closed zips.
 This can be painful and distressing.
-If your child’s foreskin gets stuck in a zip, your child will probably need to go to a hospital emergency department.
+If your child’s foreskin gets caught in a zip, your child will probably need to go to a hospital emergency department.

 Other problems include the tip of the foreskin getting irritated, which is common.
-It might be red or sore, or it might have a small amount of swelling.
-This might be caused by wet nappies or a build-up of soap residue.
+It might be red, purple or sore, or it might have a small amount of swelling.
+This might be caused by wet nappies, wet underwear or swimmers, or a build-up of soap residue.
 It might also happen if the foreskin is forced back.

 Treatment for irritation involves avoiding the cause of the irritation.
 You could try: